Light ray fluctuation and lattice refinement of simplicial quantum gravity: Lorentzian simplicial quantum gravity

 The gravitational path integral is given by

 where the form of the path integral exponent $E[\sigma]$ is specified below.
 The measure $\mathcal{D}\sigma$ sums over Lorentzian piecewise flat triangulated spacetime configurations through

 Here a $\Gamma$ is a finite simplicial lattice graph, i.e., the lattice graph of a finitely triangulated spacetime, and the full path integral is defined in the infinite lattice refinement limit $\lim_\Gamma$ (\Cref{fig:lrl}).
-The sum over Lorentzian spacetime geometries is conducted by integrating the squared lengths
+The sum over Lorentzian spacetime geometries is conducted by integrating the squared lengths $\sigma_e$ over all lattice edges $e$.
+In terms of the geodesic distance $s_e\ge 0$ along the edge,

-over all lattice edges $e$.
-Since $ds^2 = g_{ab} dx^a dx^b$ is the familiar line element, $\sigma_e$ forms a finite analogue of the infinitesimal metric variable $g_{ab}$, so constitutes a natural variable to sum over in a lattice gravitational path integral.
-The Lorentzian and lightcone constraints